 Westland Tai Poutini National Park, South Island

-Thanks to our Explorer crew in New Zealand for letting us know that this trail is currently closed off.
-150m of the road accessing the Fox Glacier valley was washed away so there’s currently no access to the walk, and it’s highly likely there won’t be any for quite some time.
+Currently Closed – 150m of the road accessing the Fox Glacier valley was washed away so there’s currently no access to the walk, and it’s highly likely there won’t be any for quite some time.
 You can still see the glacier from across the valley at a viewpoint on a clear day, and the Franz Josef Glacier valley walk is open but Fox valley isn’t.

 While New Zealand is famous for day hikes, the Fox and Franz-Josef glaciers are famous for the high prices of their on-glacier experiences!
 Luckily there’s a way to experience the Fox Glacier (or Te Moeka o Tuawe) for free.